andresrcorcho/Dynamics-of-Arc-Continent-Collision/README.md

-# Dynamics of arc-continent collision: the role of lithospheric-mantle dynamics on controlling the evolution of stress regime
+# The role of lithospheric-deep mantle interactions on the style and stress evolution of arc-continent collision

 [![DOI](https://zenodo.org/badge/160595955.svg)](https://zenodo.org/badge/latestdoi/160595955)